davegallant/pocketcasts-electron/README.md

 $ yarn run start
 ```

-On linux, [dbus](https://www.freedesktop.org/wiki/Software/dbus/) is required for keybindings.
+On Linux, [dbus](https://www.freedesktop.org/wiki/Software/dbus/) is required for the media keybindings to work.